 To distinguish one version from the other, the original resource typically contains the “.html” file extension, while the minified resource uses the “.min.html” file extension.

 This might be what your HTML file looks like initially:

 <html> <head> <!-- This is the content that shows in the browser tab --> <title>Homepage</title> </head> <body> <!-- This is a comment. --> <H1>Hello, world!</H1> </body> </html>

 After minification, your file would contain the following:

 Size-wise, the original resource contains 190 bytes of data, whereas the minified resource contains 85 bytes of data.
 By removing all of the comments and all of the whitespace, the file size has been reduced by over 50%.

 While you could manually minify your HTML files, you can also automate the process with one of several tools, such as:

 - Will Peavy’s HTML Minifier

-There are also tools for undoing any minification you might have done to your HTML files.
-While they will not re-add the comments that have been stripped, they will add in the whitespace needed to make the file human-readable.
+There are also tools for undoing minification.
+While these tools will not re-add the comments that have been stripped, they will add in whitespace:

 To learn more about how Rigor can help identify opportunities for HTML minification and help prioritize optimization fixes,